it did seem kinda rainy in 1996

 The year 1995 closed with a gale when on December 13, our area was hit with a hurricane of sorts.
 Schools closed, trees crashed, cars were crushed, and roofs were launched, never to be seen again.
 We couldn't know there was more drama just around the corner in the form of a 100-year flood.

 Almost twice as much rain as normal fell that winter, and in January 1996 the mountain snowpack was above average.
-In late January low lying areas such as ours (we're at 242') were hit with a decent snowfall--meaning about 4" over our usual dusting.
+In late January low lying areas such as ours (we're at 242 feet) were hit with a decent snowfall--meaning about four inches over our usual dusting.
 The snow never had a chance to melt.
 We were plunged into a deep freeze when temps sunk into the teens, the wind kicked up to gale force, and we heartily wished we had wintered in Florida.
 It was so bitter outside that I just had to get out of Dodge . . . actually, I left town for a family wedding that was to be held February 3 in balmy Southern California.

 That very day, February 3, one of Portland's notorious ice storms paralyzed the city for 3 days.
 You haven't seen chaos until you've been here during an ice storm.
 The fear (and reality) is that you will be stuck wherever you are when the ice starts falling, so you've got to drop what you're doing to get where really want to be for the next few days.
 Because once you get there, you're going to be trapped for the duration.
 So, everyone ditches work and errands to rush to their desired destination.
 Only, while they're en route, the roads become un-driveable because they're, um, coated with sheets of ice.
 Portlanders take leave of their senses at times like this.
 They abandon their cars on the freeways, highways, and byways.
 And somehow, I guess they skate home on the ice.
 And of course they can't get back to their cars until the ice melts at which time no one can navigate the roads because of all the abandoned cars parked topsy turvy.
 But I digress . . .

-So we have the greater Portland area stuck in a deep freeze until the morning of February 6, when a "pineapple express" air mass migrated into the area bringing heavy rain and temperatures in the 60s.
+So we have the greater Portland area stuck in a deep freeze until the morning of February 6, when a "pineapple express" air mass migrated into the area bringing a deluge and temperatures in the 60s.
 The lows were well above freezing in the mountains forcing instant snow melt.
 Over the next few days 7" of rain poured in my area, 11" on Mt.
 Hood, and 20" on Saddle Mountain near the coast.
 The rain joined with the speedy snowmelt swelled creeks and rivers to immediate, raging flood stage.

 Suddenly Portland was in danger of water spilling over the sea-wall into downtown.
 The river rose 14 feet in a few days (the Willamette River crested at 30 feet on Feb.
 9) and the mayor called for volunteers to build a flood wall to keep the water out of the city.
 It was successful, only because the water topped the seawall by only a few inches.
 Houseboats were ripped from their moorings and off they raced down the Willamette towards the Columbia.
 Furniture, full-grown trees, and miscellaneous debris floated through the city on its way to the sea.
 Landslides blocked roads.